henryroe/ztv/README.md

 ## Example of installation into a Homebrew python distribution

+The following was tested on a fresh install of OS X 10.10.5 on 2015-09-07.

+Install Xcode from the App Store and launch Xcode one time to accept its licenses.

 Install [Homebrew](http://brew.sh/) with the one-line ruby command on [Homebrew's home page](http://brew.sh/)

 Install python & other necessary bits with the following commands.